PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

     c) Policy-Based Methods are best suited for estimating optimal policy for environments with Continuous Action-Spaces as they directly map a state to action unlike Value-Based Methods which need to first estimate the best action for each state which can be carried out provided that the action space is discrete with finite number of actions ; but in case of Continuous
-       Action Space the Value-Based Methods need to find the global maximum of a non-trivial continuous function which turns out to be an Optimization Problem in itself.
+       Action Space the Value-Based Methods need to find the global maximum of a non-trivial continuous action function which turns out to be an Optimization Problem in itself.

 # Description of the Learning Algorithm used